-The College has developed physical distancing plans for classrooms to ensure that everyone can remain at least a minimum of 3 feet/1 meter apart for non-aerosolizing activities.
-Observe all occupancy guidelines/decals as posted.
+The College has developed physical distancing plans for classrooms to ensure that everyone can remain at least six feet apart.
+Maximum occupancy rates have been posted for all spaces.
 Similar physical distancing plans have been implemented for other common use areas across campus such as Nellie's Cafe, Cornish Commons, the Cornish Playhouse, and event spaces.